akshatsri121/Astra-Space-Explorer/README.md

-# ASTRA: NASA Space Dashboard
+# Astra: NASA Space Dashboard

 ## Overview
 This project is an interactive, Python-based web application that uses data from NASA's Open APIs.
 The dashboard will be designed to provide a clean and accessible interface for exploring high-resolution space imagery and planetary rover data.